 Because the man wrote only in Dutch, his ideas and the information he gathered are not easily accessible for many people.
 Besides, his politics years are massively over lighted in all information that you find on him.
-Also, because his theory is quite unique and because the waterfall of information is unique, I have been writing about Franz Farwerck for many years in English so you too can learn a bit about the man and his theories.
+Also, because his theory is quite unique and because the waterfall of information is unique, I have been writing about Franz Farwerck for many years in English so more people can learn a bit about the man and his theories.
 I used to write on my main website, but have also published in other places (online and in print).
 I keep running into new information, so I started an ever growing biography in 2015.

 Because I also started to write texts that were not strictly biographical and this became too much to weave through the rest of the website, I decided to make a separate Farwerck website in the summer of 2019.
 This way it became easier to present the information.

 To write this website I try to read as much of the man as possible.
 Much of what he wrote is hard to find and I keeping finding new places where he published.
 (I asume I’ll have found most of it by now, but there are still publications that I know of, but which I don’t possess yet.)
 This made a list with publications which was getting much bigger than any bibliography of Farwerck that I know, so there is also a bibliography here.
 Also I have been combing through newspaper archives, the world wide web and other sources of information.
 The result is the most extensive biography available so far (as far as I know), but still very limited.
 There just is not a whole lot of information of the man and I have not tried to use ‘official’ sources such as family.